Mnky313/my-yt/README.md

 You can search for videos based on your subscriptions.

-If you want, the app can also generate a summary of the video content using your local AI model or hosted provider.

 Additionally, in the settings page you can set the video quality of the downloaded videos, clean up disk space used, avoid seeing clickbait thumbnails and much more.